learn-co-curriculum/css-layout-types/README.md

 One advantage of using ems to scale elements in a layout is that as a user scales the text up and down using their zoom settings it will also scale the elements set as ems. this way your text will always be in proportion to the container it is within.

 There are also some disadvantages such as, if a user scales elements that occupy the same space overlap is possible unless the developer invests a lot of time testing font sizes across many different device sizes and make s adjustments accordingly.
+Another disadvantage is that `em` units are difficult to incorporate into modern component based architectures.
+A component's UI can change depending on the font size of the container it's placed in which can lead to surprising results.

+#### Rems

+The `rem` unit is always relative to the root element, the `<html>` tag.

+All of the `rem` values in your application will be using the `font-size` value defined in the root HTML tag.
+By default, the HTML tag has a font size of `16px`, so `1rem will be equal to 16px`.

+Note that you should not set a `px` font size on the `<html>` tag since it will override a user's chosen default font size.
+If the user changes their default browser font size, the UI elements that are using `rem` units will resize automatically.

 #### Fluid (%)

 Fluid (liquid) layouts size elements using (%) percents.
 This allows for a layout that will stretch and expand or contract to the size of the users device.
 This allows developers to make use of the entirety of space on the screen.
 Also your users will never see scroll bars if used it is implemented correctly.
 Some drawbacks would be that as designers we lose some control over where media and text will wrap as screens change size on different devices.

 #### Hybrid